-It is fundamental for the MTG to be connected with the creative community and contribute to artistic and cultural projects, for this reason we have a close collaboration with the Phonos Foundation, with which we maintain a cultural program that fosters a link with the creators.
+We also want to be connected with the artistic community and contribute to cultural projects, for this reason we have a close collaboration with the Phonos Foundation, with which we maintain a program that fosters links with artists.
 Phonos activities include: concerts, seminars by artists, artist in residence program and educational activities.

 Organization of conferences and events

 The MTG aims to promote its research results amongst the academic community, participating and organizing events for disseminating the results of the research done.
 We have been involved in the organization of some of the main research conferences of our field and other outreach events to promote the research in music.

 Regularly we participate in events to explain our research to the general public.
 We are especially interested in activities addressed to young students in order to contribute to stimulate their career interests.
 Some examples are our participation at Fira de recerca en directe, La festa de la ciencia, Escolab or YoMo.

 We also participate in workshops, seminars and talks on various topics for researchers and students to disseminate our research.
 Most of them are done in the frame of the research semaninars organized by ICT department of UPF.

 Open science promotes the dissemination of scientific results online, aiming to make research outputs available to everybody, making science more transparent and efficient.
 We put online all our publications and promote the reproducibility of our results by also making available the software and datasets used in our research.

 In order to support open science, specific talks are regularly organised, bringing together the diverse stakeholders active in the innovation ecosystem.
 Check the closely related talks about Reproducibility.